aditya345-coder/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Readme.md

 GROUP BY customer_id;
 ```

--- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+### **Q10.
+In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
 ```
 WITH cte AS(
 	SELECT s.customer_id,